JonSolow/django-template/README.md

-# python-template
+# django-template

-Template Repo for Python Applications
+Template Repo for Django Applications

-This repo can be used as a starting point for developing your Python App.
+This repo can be used as a starting point for developing your Django App.

 Here are some of the features of the template: